amarinediary/User-Activity-Monitoring/README.md

 ```

 ## While in a template-part
-To be abble to use a method from a template-part, it is required to pass the class variable to the template-part.
+To be abble to use a method from a template-part, it is required to pass the class variable to that template-part.
 You can pass additional arguments to a template-part via the `$args` parameter.
-Latest version `1.0.1`.

 |Parameters|Description|
 |-|-|